jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Your First Phoenix Page/05- A New Page.md

 ## Don't Change the Name

-Even if you also change the name in the `get` method, it will still complain.
-Let's change it in both places to `PageTroller` (both in the Controller `defmodule` and in the `get` method for `:index`) and see what happens.
+Even if you also change the name in the `get` function, it will still complain.
+Let's change it in both places to `PageTroller` (both in the Controller `defmodule` and in the `get` function for `:index`) and see what happens.

 ![](../images/09/wrong-controller-name.png)